Department of Chemistry

 CH 116.
 General Chemistry I Laboratory.
 1 Hour.

 Emphasizes development of laboratory skills and quantitative analyses related to CH 115.
 Writing assignments structured to build on scientific reasoning.
 Concurrent enrollment or prior completion of CH 115 General Chemistry I recommended.
-(Core Area III) Quantitative Literacy is a significant component of this course (QEP).
+Quantitative Literacy is a significant component of this course.
+This course meets Blazer Core Curriculum Scientific Inquiry.

 CH 117.
 General Chemistry II.
 3 Hours.

-Solutions, chemical kinetics, chemical thermodynamics, chemical equilibrium and special topics (organic, biochemistry, descriptive chemistry) Writing assignments structured to build on scientific reasoning.
+Solutions, chemical kinetics, chemical thermodynamics, chemical equilibria, and special topics, e.g. organic, biochemistry, descriptive chemistry.
+Writing assignments are structured to build on scientific reasoning.
+Quantitative literacy is a significant component of this course.
+This course meets Blazer Core Curriculum Scientific Inquiry.
 Concurrent enrollment in CH 117R General Chemistry II Recitation required.
-(Core Area III).
-Quantitative Literacy is a significant component of this course (QEP).

 CH 118.
 General Chemistry II Laboratory.
 1 Hour.

 Emphasizes development of laboratory skills and quantitative analyses related to CH 117.
 Writing assignments structured to build on scientific reasoning.
 Concurrent enrollment or prior completion of CH 117 General Chemistry II recommended.
-(Core Area III) Quantitative Literacy is a signficant component of this course (QEP).
+Quantitative Literacy is a significant component of this course.
+This course meets Blazer Core Curriculum Scientific Inquiry.

-Emphasizes development of laboratory skills and quantitative analyses related to CH 117.
+Emphasizes development of laboratory skills and quantitative analyses related to CH 127.
 Writing assignments structured to build on scientific reasoning.
-(Core Area III) Quantitative Literacy is a significant component of this course (QEP).
-Permission of instructor required.
-Concurrent enrollment or prior completion of CH 117 strongly recommended.
+(Core Area III) Quantitative Literacy is a significant component of this course.
+Permission of instructor or enrollment in Honors College or Chemistry Scholars program required.
+Concurrent enrollment or prior completion of CH 127 strongly recommended.
+This course meets the Blazer Core Curriculum Scientific Inquiry with its lecture.

 CH 201.
 Research Methods in Chemistry.
 3 Hours.